 Super-duper-ultra-pro tip: just remap Steam controller to Xbox One \ 360 and launch the game on PCSX2

 We really hope that this post cleared up the questions you had about using Steam controller with emulators.
-If not, don’t hesitate to reach out to us in Discord text chat, on Facebook, or on reWASD Forum.
-Make sure to follow us on Pinterest, and YouTube to keep your hand on the pulse.
+If not, reach out to us wherever you feel comfortable: Discord text chat, on Facebook, or on reWASD Forum.
+Make sure to follow us on Pinterest, Reddit, and YouTube to keep your hand on the pulse.